Aberry-byte/LROC-Elelvation-Stats/README.md

         In practice this would rarely cause any noticable differences

         Also as such should never be used on elevation data, ONLY latitude and longitude data

+## *array_element_differences(array_1, array_2, element_to_get)*

+Given two arrays and a certain element, this function checks that two points have the same id number then returns an array of the difference in the elements for matching points

+        EX: DTM_by_noDTM_elevation = esf.array_element_differences(DTM_point_array, noDTM_point_array, 3)

+## *percent_difference(value1, value2)*

+Returns the percent difference between two values

+        NOTE: this function is never actually used in the main script currently but remains for added functionality

+## *file_writer(array1, array2, array_name1, array_name2, output_file)*

+Writes statistics given two arrays (computes point-to-point, mean, and standard deviation of differences arrays for latitude, longitude, and elevation

+        Example of output file
+>DTM by no DTM

+>Lat

+>	Point to point    : 1e-05

+>	Mean              : 2.8147680656358475e-06

+>	Standard Deviation: 4.4971948360100105e-06

+>Long

+>	Point to point    : 2e-05

+>	Mean              : 5.055222467655412e-06

+>	Standard Deviation: 6.071399517494202e-06

+>Elevation

+>	Point to point    : 0.73585

+>	Mean              : 0.1754549005995582

+>	Standard Deviation: 0.18246948862017853

+        NOTE: is formated better in actual output file

+## *class MatchRegexLine:*

+This class is used to extract data from each line that matches the regex and is how *append_to_array_from_file_regex(file, regex)* function is able to create it's arrays